imjasonh/globetrotter/README.md

 The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces, and 150 edges.

 The bottom pentagon and its surrounding 14 triangles are not used, and cannot be moved or shot thorough.
 Their borders with other spaces are counted as Fortifications

+Players start by rolling off to go first, and place their rover in an empty HQ space.

 ## Taking Hits